eic/drich-dev/README.md

   - `npsim` is the main script for running Geant4 simulations with DD4hep; it wraps DD4hep's `ddsim` with some extra settings for Cherenkov detectors, such as the sensitive detector action
-  - basically copied to `reconstruction_benchmarks`, but stored here as well for backup
+  - basically copied to `detector_benchmarks`, but stored here as well for backup
 - example simulation analysis code is found in `src/examples`
   - see comments within each for more details